 Christmas is a special time in Malta.
 The same goes for the Society Of Christian Doctrine where Christmas is celebrated with fervour through traditions held from the very days of when their founder Saint George Preca was still alive.
-One of them is the Street Demostration With Baby Jesus also known as The Children’s Procession which has become a Maltese Christmas Tradition deeply ingrained in the Maltese culture.
-Universe of Faith talks to Ruben Pace, member of the Society of Christian Doctrine about these Christmas traditions.
+One of them is the Street Demonstration With Baby Jesus also known as The Children’s Procession which has become one of many Maltese Christmas Traditions, deeply ingrained in the Maltese culture.
+Ruben Pace, member of the Society of Christian Doctrine shares a word about these Christmas traditions.

 Street Demonstration With Baby Jesus, Also Known As The Children’s Procession

 Demostrations today have a connotation with protest but Fr George simply wanted “to demonstrate baby Jesus in the streets to remind the people about the true meaning of Christmas, he did not want it to be a procession.
 But why would he do that in 1921, when the Maltese were still very religious I asked?
 “He was already seeing that some were actually celebrating Christmas simply as a matter of culture and tradition.
 He wanted to remind the people that Christmas is about Jesus.”
 Ruben said.

 As a reward for making an effort to participate in faith formation classes along the year, children and young teens are awarded a gift such as a crib, a holy statue or a book depending on the age.
 Gifts are done by the Society of Christian Doctrine members themselves, some of who start working on the cribs in summer.
 Ruben explained: “We are trying to make an effort to re-use material which is available rather buy new stuff as a sign of respect towards the environment.
 We hope that these statues will also serve as a reminder of Christian values and virtues when they grow up, not just nostalgia.
 The original idea was that Fr George wished that every family, especially the poor ones, will have a Christmas crib in their home.